gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ### Creating a Product Relational Table

-The dataobject structure for the products is:
+The DataObject structure for the products object is:

 <center>